Skip Breadcrumb Links

 also have the responsibility to be fair and deal with problems quickly.

-In Ontario, most consumer transactions are governed by laws to protect you and the business offering the good or service.
+In Ontario, most consumer transactions are governed by laws to protect you and the business offering the goods or services.

 Your Rights